 #2 Citi AAdvantage Executive World Elite Mastercard

 Those who fly American Airlines often may find that the $450 AA Executive Card is even better than the VentureX.
 Unlike the VentureX, this one doesn’t pay for itself with miles and credits, but it does offer Admirals Club access and it allows you to add up to 10 authorized users for free.
 Each authorized user gets American Airlines Admirals Club access for themselves and up to two guests.

 Considering that AA charges up to $650 per year for an individual club membership, this is an amazing perk that you can share with up to 10 trustworthy friends and family members.

 #3 The Ritz-Carlton Credit Card

-The $450 per year Ritz-Carlton card is worth keeping for it’s annual free night certificate (for hotels costing up to 50K Marriott Bonvoy points) and $300 in airline fee credits.
+The $450 per year Ritz-Carlton card is worth keeping for it’s annual 50K free night certificate and $300 in airline fee credits.
 As a kicker, you can add free authorized users to your Ritz credit card account and each user can get Priority Pass with unlimited guests for free!
-Authorized users can also take advantage of the card’s Visa Infinite Discount Air Benefit (Save $100 on each 2 or 3 person round trip domestic flight).

 #4 Amex Platinum Cards

-Amex Platinum cards cost $550 per year for the consumer versions or $595 per year for the business version.
+Amex Platinum cards cost $695 per year and are loaded with perks.
 In-depth details about the Platinum card variations can be found here: Amex Platinum Complete Guide.

 With each Platinum card variation, you can add free Green or Gold authorized users with limited perks, or you can add Platinum authorized users with many perks.
 Here’s the pricing for the latter: